jruizgit/rules/docs/py/reference.md

 with statechart('worker'):
     # super-state 'work' has two states and one trigger
     with state('work'):
-        # sub-sate 'enter' has only one trigger
+        # sub-state 'enter' has only one trigger
         with state('enter'):
             @to('process')
             @when_all(m.subject == 'enter')